Gravitational constant as a conserved charge in black hole thermodynamics: Introduction

 From the holographic perspective of the AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj}, the cosmological and the gravitational constants are related to the number of degrees of freedom in the dual conformal field theory.
-This observation has motivated a holographic reinterpretation of black hole chemistry, wherein the central charge is treated as a thermodynamic variable with an associated chemical potential~\cite{Karch:2015rpa,Visser:2021eqk,Cong:2021jgb,Ahmed:2023dnh,Ahmed:2023snm,Cong:2021fnf,AlBalushi:2020rqe}.
-Meanwhile, the thermodynamics of AdS black holes has been investigated by varying the gravitational constant while holding the cosmological constant fixed~\cite{Zeyuan:2021uol,Gao:2021xtt,Wang:2021cmz,Ali:2023ppg}.
+This observation has motivated a holographic reinterpretation of black hole chemistry, wherein the central charge is treated as a thermodynamic variable with an associated chemical potential~\cite{Karch:2015rpa,Visser:2021eqk,Cong:2021jgb,Ahmed:2023dnh,Ahmed:2023snm,Cong:2021fnf,AlBalushi:2020rqe,Mancilla:2024spp}.
+Meanwhile, the thermodynamics of AdS black holes has been investigated by varying the gravitational constant while holding the cosmological constant fixed~\cite{Zeyuan:2021uol,Gao:2021xtt,Wang:2021cmz,Volovik:2021iim,Ali:2023ppg,Volovik:2025xmq}.
 Thus, a fundamental question naturally arises as to how the cosmological and the gravitational constants, which are fixed parameters in the action, can be consistently treated as thermodynamic variables.
 The answer lies in establishing a principle that legitimises their variation in the thermodynamic first law.
 It is indeed possible to promote the cosmological constant to an integration constant of the equations of motion, thereby a conserved charge, by introducing an auxiliary field that implements a gauge symmetry~\cite{Aurilia:1980xj,Duff:1980qv,Hawking:1984hk,Bousso:2000xa,Chernyavsky:2017xwm,Hajian:2021hje}.
-More recently, it was shown that any arbitrary coupling in an action can be promoted to a conserved charge associated with a gauge symmetry by introducing a scalar field paired with a $(D-1)$-form gauge field~\cite{Hajian:2023bhq}.
+More recently, it was shown that any arbitrary coupling in an action can be promoted to a conserved charge associated with a gauge symmetry by introducing a scalar field paired with a $(D-1)$-form gauge field~\cite{Meessen:2022hcg,Zatti:2023oiq,Ballesteros:2023muf,Hajian:2023bhq}, which establish a general mechanism for couplings that enter as coefficients of individual Lagrangian terms, but it explicitly leaves gravitational constant outside that class because $G^{-1}$ multiplies the Einstein-Hilbert sector as an overall normalization.